iboard/wat/README.md

 WAT is derived from RailsApp/templates by [Daniel Kehoe](https://github.com/DanielKehoe)

-It uses
+Featuring

   * MongoDB / MongoID
   * OmniAuth
   * HAML

-and is based on Rails 3.2.2
+  * Based on Rails 3.2.2

-_see_
+_see:_

   * [GitHub/RailsApps](https://github.com/RailsApps/rails3-application-templates)
   * [WAT](https://github.com/iboard/wat)

-THIS PROJECT IS FOR TESTING PURPOSES ONLY (YET)
-YOU MAY USE IT AS A STARTER APP FOR YOUR APPLICATION BUT DON'T USE IT IN PRODUCTION AS IT IS AT THE MOMENT!
+    THIS PROJECT IS FOR TESTING PURPOSES ONLY (YET) YOU MAY USE IT AS A STARTER APP FOR YOUR APPLICATION BUT DON'T USE IT IN PRODUCTION AS IT IS AT THE MOMENT!

 Things done after generating the app from the template
 ------------------------------------------------------